Last Updated on May 30, 2023

 Grandfather Mountain State Park protects the High Country‘s best-known peak.
 A privately owned section of Grandfather Mountain (admission required) encloses animals in their natural habitats and its famous mile-high swinging bridge.

 You can reach the North Carolina State Parks side of Grandfather Mountain from the bridge, where some difficult hiking trails and rewarding views await.

 The advanced Grandfather Trail (2.4 miles) is reachable via the Underwood Trail (0.5 miles).
 The Grandfather Trail will take you to Calloway Peak, the highest of Grandfather Mountain’s four summits.

 The Grandfather Trail also connects with the Profile Trail (3.6 miles), another tough hike in this state park.
 The Profile Trail will take you to both the Profile View and Foscoe View.

 Lake James State Park

 Burke and McDowell Counties

-There are also several awesome opportunities for hiking, biking, and fishing here!
+There are also several awesome hiking, biking, and fishing opportunities here!